 His words hit me as hard as mine probably hit him the night of our loss.

 At that moment, I realized the depth of his loss as well as my ignorance for feeling as though it was only me who was grieving.

 Losing the sibling for our only child is the unspoken pain that impacts us in ways we struggle to admit; from us both gaining a lot of weight to a drift in our marriage.

 Yet, the loss will always be there and there’s no going back to life before that night I couldn’t stop screaming.

-Last week Leilani Rogers, an amazingly talented photographer shared this photo on her Facebook page.
-It left me breathless.
+When Leilani Rogers, an amazingly talented photographer shared this photo on her Facebook page it left me breathless.